 Feature writing and journalism projects are where I first dipped my toes into freelancing, and this is where you will often see my passions and creative interests meeting words.
 I am here as a freelance journalist to make all your stories shine.
+I've recently had words appear digitally for Readers Digest and Delish UK, and am now a regular contributor to Il Bizzilla, Air Malta's inflight magazine.

 Creativity is a bit of a common theme, running through music and entertainment, books, and I'm also a crafter/maker.
 I have been on design teams for several craft companies, testing out their products and coming up with new ideas for their use.
 As a hobby craft seller I am keen to learn, and help others with pieces published in two national publications for pieces on art/craft selling/business advice.